These are the most important project documents

 Project completion report

 The conclusion of a project provides a good opportunity to reflect on and evaluate the past project.
 This way you can ensure that the next project will be even more successful.
 So, while it is easy to be tempted to start immediately with the next project, it makes sense to invest a little time in writing a project completion report.
-The project completion report also serves as written confirmation that all parties involved have approved the completed project – in other words, the project has fulfilled all objectives and expectations.
+The project completion report also serves as written confirmation that all parties involved have approved the completed project – in other words, that the project carried out has fulfilled all objectives and expectations.
 Since the project completion report is the counterpart to the project assignment, it is also signed by the client and the project leader.

-These five project documents will well equip you to carry out your projects successfully and get the most out of them – the only question is where to store these documents so that they are always available to your team, stakeholders and yourself.
+These five project documents will equip you well to carry out your projects successfully and get the most out of them – the only question is where to store these documents so that they are always available to your team, stakeholders and yourself.

 The best way to do this is to use a project management software with integrated document management.
 This allows you to store all important documents directly with the project, the individual tasks or activities.
 In this way, all the important documents are permanently and quickly available, regardless of location, because they are stored centrally and can be easily retrieved.
 In addition, you can define who has the authority to retrieve or change the documents and the practical versioning makes changes traceable.